afayes/form3-payment-api/README.md

 ./run.sh run
 ```

-navigate to ```http://localhost:8080/swagger-ui.html``` on your browser to use the API through Swagger
+navigate to ```http://localhost:8080/swagger-ui.html``` on your browser to use the API through Swagger.
+You can also login to the Couchbase web client at: http://localhost:8091 using username 'Administrator' and password 'password'.

 ## Design
 The PDF document of the original design with REST API and class diagram is available [here](design.pdf)